 So, what is asset management?
 In the most simplest of terms – if you consider that fleet management incorporates all aspects that correlate to managing a fleet, asset management is similar, but manages all assets across the business – and that includes those within your fleet too.

 Buildings, plant machinery and equipment tools – in fact, anything that is tangible or intangible, can be effectively managed from one central point.
-In addition to mobility management, asset management is seen as the next step in the evolution of fleet management.
+In addition to mobility management, asset management is seen as the next step in the future of fleet management.
 The good news – the software technology is already in place!

-What is an asset manager?
+What is an Asset Manager?

 Quite simply, an asset manager monitors and maintains things of value within a business.
 By developing an effective asset management plan, they are able to develop, operate, maintain, upgrade and dispose of assets cost effectively.
 To do this, they assist in all aspects of the administrative, financial, capital and operations of the assets within their portfolio.
 An asset manager therefore needs a good grasp of both the strategic and operational processes within a company.

 Alternatively, asset management companies are external specialists brought in to manage the assets on behalf of a business.
 They are a team of professionals that will look at the assets, cash flow and finances available to a company.
-From this, they can then determine how a company should reinvest to maximise the profitability of the business.
+From this, they can then determine how a company should reinvest to maximize the profitability of the business.

-How does asset management work?
+How does Asset Management work?

-Asset management encompasses a holistic view of the entire lifecycle of an asset.
-So, in terms of a piece of machinery, this is its’ lifecycle from procurement and implementation through to renewal and disposal.
+Asset management encompasses a holistic view of the entire life-cycle of an asset.
+So, in terms of a piece of machinery, this is its’ life-cycle from procurement and implementation through to renewal and disposal.
 Although asset management can be implemented through spreadsheets, the most effective systems are those that use the relevant software.

-What are the benefits of asset management?
+What are the benefits of Asset Management?

 There are lots!
-In order for an asset management plan to be effective, it needs to be supported by an asset management system with the capabilities to monitor and maintain things of value – both tangible and intangible.
+In order for an asset management plan to be effective, it needs to be supported by asset management software with the capabilities to monitor and maintain things of value – both tangible and intangible.
 They are similar to fleet management systems, but can be implemented on a much wider business scale.

 By working across other business departments, locations and facilities; assets such as vehicles, tools, equipment, processes and even people can be reviewed and managed efficiently from one central ‘hub’.
 Such collaborative working helps a business to reduce both the overall capital expenditure and operating expenditure related to your assets.